List of South Park characters: Kenny McCormick

 Kenneth "Kenny" McCormick debuted in the 1992 shorts.
-His oft-muffled and indiscernible speech—the result of his parka hood covering his mouth—is voiced by co-creator Matt Stone.
+His soft-muffled and indiscernible speech—the result of his parka hood covering his mouth—is voiced by co-creator Matt Stone.
 He is friends with Stan and Kyle, while maintaining a friendship with Eric Cartman.
 Kenny is regularly teased for living in poverty, particularly by Cartman.
 Prior to Season Six, Kenny died in almost every episode, with only a few exceptions.
 The nature of the deaths was often gruesome and portrayed in a comically absurd fashion, and usually followed by Stan and Kyle respectively yelling "Oh my God!
 They killed Kenny!" and "You bastard(s)!".
 In the episode "Kenny Dies", Kenny dies after developing a terminal muscular disease, while Parker and Stone claimed that Kenny would not be returning in subsequent episodes and insisted they grew tired of having Kenny die in each episode.
 For most of season six, his place is taken by Butters Stotch and Tweek Tweak.
 Nevertheless, Kenny returned from the year-long absence in the season six finale "Red Sleigh Down", and has remained a starring character since, although he only appears once in Season 20.
-His character no longer dies each week, and has only been killed occasionally in episodes following his return.
+Kenny's character no longer dies in each episode, and has only been killed occasionally in episodes following his return.
 Kenny's superhero alter ego, Mysterion, first appeared in the season 13 episode "The Coon".
-It is revealed in the season 14 three-part story arc “Coon 2: Hindsight”, “Mysterion Rises” and “Coon vs. Coon and Friends” that Kenny canonically has an ability to resurrect after dying, though he is always the only one who can ever remember dying, despite his friends always bearing witness.
+It is revealed in the season 14 three-part story arc "Coon 2: Hindsight", "Mysterion Rises" and "Coon vs. Coon and Friends" that Kenny canonically has an ability to resurrect after dying, though he is always the only one who can ever remember dying, despite his friends always bearing witness.
 It is revealed that each time he dies, Kenny's mom spontaneously gives birth to him, and then is put back in his orange parka and in bed, to regenerate overnight.
-This was due to his parents’ involvement in the cult of Cthulhu, whose meetings they would only attend because of the free alcohol.
-Kenny has bright-blond hair, a light skin color, (no visible eye color due to how the series is animated), and an average eight-year-old height.
-He wears a large orange parka whose large hood conceals his blond head completely with a faded-brown inside, matching faded-brown gloves, matching orange pants that match his parka, and black shoes.
+This was due to his parents' involvement in the cult of Cthulhu, whose meetings they would only attend because of the free alcohol.
+Kenny has bright-blond hair, a light skin color, blue eyes, and an average eight-year-old height.
+He wears a large orange parka whose large hood conceals his blond head completely with a faded-brown inside, matching faded-brown gloves, orange pants that match his parka, and black shoes.
+Kenny has a brother named Kevin, and a younger sister named Karen with whom he has a good relationship.